 $800,000 (estimated)

-A culturally, aesthetically, and historically significant motion picture, ‘The Grapes of Wrath’ was based on John Steinbeck’s Pulitzer Prize-winning book of the same name.
+Recognized as a culturally, aesthetically, and historically significant film, ‘The Grapes of Wrath’ draws inspiration from John Steinbeck’s Pulitzer Prize-winning novel.

 AdventureBiographyDrama